MrDaPoyo/poyo-radio/README.md

 3. The song finishes

-    Once a song finishes, a new song is selected using the following code snipptet:
+    Once a song finishes, a new song is selected using the following code snippet:
     ```js
     setInterval(async () => {
         elapsedTime++;